suketk/suketk.com/_posts/2023-04-14-living-at-home.md

 **Takeaway: For long-term games, prioritize your ability to just stay in the game.
 Time in the market beats timing the market.**

-How you can apply it: even if staying at home isn’t a viable option, you can extend your runway by living frugally or supplementing your venture with an income-generating activity
+How you can apply it: even if staying at home isn’t a viable option, you can extend your runway by living frugally or supplementing your venture with an income-generating activity.

 ### Optimize your environment